robotology/assistive-rehab/doc/mkdocs/data/virtual_demo.md

 - [cer](https://github.com/robotology/cer): for running the gaze-controller and face expressions;
 - [gazebo](http://gazebosim.org/tutorials?cat=install): for running the virtual environment;
 - [gazebo-yarp-plugins](https://github.com/robotology/gazebo-yarp-plugins): for exposing YARP interfaces in `Gazebo`;
-- [cer-sim](https://github.com/robotology/cer-sim/tree/feat/face-expressions): which has the model loaded by `Gazebo` in _AssistiveRehab-virtual.xml.template_;
+- [cer-sim](https://github.com/robotology/cer-sim/tree/feat/face-expressions): which has the model loaded by `Gazebo` in _AssistiveRehab-TWM-virtual.xml.template_;

     !!! warning
         `cer-sim` is currently under fix for including face expressions in the official model of R1. **Please checkout to the branch `feat/face-expressions`**, containing the correct model to be loaded.